 264 - Sugarbush ManagementCourse exposes students to historical, scientific, business, and conservation aspects of managing a maple-dominated woodland for syrup production.
 Central to this course is the planning and implementation of a small-scale "sugarbush" on the college campus, complete with tapping, evaporating, and marketing the final product.

 280 - Plant TaxonomyStudy of plant families illustrated by their morphology and reproductive structures.
 Emphasis is on the development of skills used to identify and classify plants in the field.
 Prerequisite: BNR 111.

 290 - Environmental PolicyThis course includes the formulation and implementation of environmental policy, with special reference to the impact of political and economic factors.
 Specific consideration will be given to major environmental regulations.

-356 - Global Change BiologyThis course examines changes in the Earth's atmosphere, soils, and waters, the distribution and heat and precipitation, the continuity of landscapes, and exotic species invasions.
+356 - Global Change BiologyThis course examines changes in Earth's atmosphere, soils, and waters, the distribution of heat and precipitation, the continuity of landscapes, and exotic species invasions.
 Responses are examined at multiple levels of biological organization.
 Special attention is paid to positive and negative feedback loops.
 The course relies on current scientific literature and requires synthesis of diverse physical and biological sciences.
-Prerequisites: BNR 111, BNR 112, BNR 191, BNR 201, and any 300-level BNR course.
+Prerequisite: BNR 111, BNR 112, BNR 191, BNR 201, and any 300-level BNR course.

 360 - Vertebrate ZoologyStudies include the evolutionary development of vertebrates, from their origins to the divergence of groups.
 It focuses on comparative anatomy to understand common ancestral linkages.
 Students study the broad diversity of modern vertebrates, including life histories, physiology, and ecological adaptations.
 Laboratory work focuses on anatomy as well as key features of the major vertebrate groups.
 Prerequisite: BNR 112.